boschresearch/rince/README.md

 ## Pretrained Models

-Pretrained models are coming soon.
+Pretrained models can be found in [trained_models](trained_models).

 ## Citation
-If this code useful in your research we would kindly ask you to cite our paper.
+If this code is useful in your research we would kindly ask you to cite our paper.
 ```
 @article{rince2022AAAI,
     title={Ranking Info Noise Contrastive Estimation: Boosting Contrastive Learning via Ranked Positives},